- Who are the current advisors? Whom should I ask for information about the major and minor?

 - Which statistical methods courses should I take?

 - I’ve declared an economics major and completed a major work plan.
 Do I need to see my advisor?

-- Does it matter whether I take courses at Bryn Mawr or Haverford?
+- Can I take classes at Haverford?

 - Can I take courses at Swarthmore?